HIGHLIGHTS-Tennis-Wimbledon day seven | Sports-Games

 - United Kingdom

-Highlights of day seven of the Wimbledon tennis championships on Monday (all times GMT): 1155 SABALENKA SURVIVES RYBAKINA SCARE
+Highlights of day seven of the Wimbledon tennis championships on Monday (all times GMT): 1330 PLISKOVA ENDS SAMSONOVA STREAK

-Second seed Aryna Sabalenka of Belarus overcame a mid-match wobble to beat Kazakhstan's Elena Rybakina 6-3 4-6 6-3 and reach her maiden Grand Slam quarter-final.
-1150 JABEUR POWERS PAST SWIATEK

-Tunisia's Ons Jabeur rallied from a set down to beat 2020 French Open champion Iga Swiatek 5-7 6-1 6-1.
-The 26-year-old becomes the first Arab player to make quarter-finals at Wimbledon since Egypt's Ismail El Shafei in 1974.
+Eighth-seeded Czech Karolina Pliskova ended Liudmila Samsonova's 10-match unbeaten run on grass, beating the Russian wildcard 6-2 6-3 to reach her first Wimbledon quarter-final.
 READ MORE:

+Berrettini keeps flourishing on grass to reach Wimbledon quarters Jabeur becomes first Arab woman to reach Wimbledon quarters

-Teenagers Gauff and Raducanu to light up last Manic Monday AOC to respect Kyrgios' decision if he pulls out of Tokyo
+Sabalenka sees off Rybakina to reach Wimbledon quarters Teenagers Gauff and Raducanu to light up last Manic Monday

 Wimbledon to have maximum capacity crowds from quarter-finals onwards Tranquil Federer ready for another title run